averycheng-Hulab/iCDC/README.md

 > Note: Figure scripts are designed to be lightweight and reproducible using the exported input tables.
 > Full-resolution data and complete intermediate objects are not distributed in this GitHub repository.
+> Reproduce (`Figs/`): figure scripts reproduce the manuscript results; differences from the manuscript are cosmetic (e.g., fonts, spacing, legend placement, PDF rendering).
+Final panel assembly was done in Adobe Illustrator.

 ---